1970 Asbury Park race riots: Events

 The riots began on July 4, when African-American youth began breaking shop windows after a late dance at the West Side Community Center.
-By July 7, a list of twenty demands—including employment for black youth and appointment of black people on the Board of Education—was sent to the city by members of the black community.
+By July 7, a list of twenty demands—including employment for Black youth and appointment of Black people on the Board of Education—was sent to the city by members of the Black community.

 Impacts

-The riots caused an estimated $4,000,000 in damage, plus an additional $1,600,000 of cleanup costs.
-In the aftermath of the riots, the governor of New Jersey asked President Nixon to declare the city a disaster area.
+The civil unrest caused an estimated $4,000,000 in damage, plus an additional $1,600,000 of cleanup costs.
+In the aftermath, Governor Cahill asked President Nixon to declare the city a disaster area.
 Many West side residents were displaced from their homes, and the neighborhood continued to be impacted for a number of years after the riots ended.

 The riots brought national attention to Asbury Park, New Jersey.
 The events received extensive coverage, not only in the local papers, but also in the New York Times and on the major television networks.
 However, they have received relatively little scholarly notice in the years following; in the words of historian Daniel Weeks, "Some of the reasons for this neglect are obvious.
 Next to Los Angeles, Detroit, or Newark, where major “race riots” took place in the 1960s, Asbury Park is a small town.
 Then, too, in Asbury no one died, and historians, who are never immune to the culture in which they live, tend to measure the importance of civil unrest in terms of the death toll.
 But that is not to say what happened in Asbury is unimportant, particularly to the history of the city itself and to the history of New Jersey.
 Beyond these considerations, the events in Asbury Park should be remembered as part of what has been called the “Black Revolt” of the 1960s."